Ministry-of-CBT/Project-CBT/README.md

 i will move releases to weeekends and probably minor changes, unless i can get full time contributors then everyday releasing is now impossible

-so regian made a video and did not post link
+so regian made a video and did not post link also if this leads to some shady drama i wili will probably pull the plug

 # Releases